Donate

 Staff

-Stacey has worked in the non-profit sector for over ten years, across social and environmental causes.
-In recent years, she has focused her work on connecting philanthropic funding to critical environmental projects, and has worked closely with communities in Arnhem Land (in a paid and pro-bono capacity) for over five years.
+Stacey has worked in the non-profit sector for over seventeen years, across social and environmental causes.
+In recent years, she has focused her work on connecting philanthropic funding to critical environmental projects, and has worked closely with communities in Arnhem Land (in a paid and pro-bono capacity) for over ten years.
 Prior to joining the Karrkad Kanjdji Trust, Stacey worked for organisations including Bush Heritage Australia, the Climate Change Adaptation Program (RMIT), Oxfam Australia, and was the Co-Founder and CEO of Creative Spark International.
 Stacey has an undergraduate degree in International Development, a Master of International Urban and Environmental Management and is undertaking a Master of Aboriginal Studies.

 Peter is a finance and corporate governance and administration professional with extensive experience across a range of industries and organisations.
 He has worked passionately in the non-profit, conservation and sustainability sectors for over ten years.
 Peter holds a Bachelor of Business (Accounting) degree, a Graduate Diploma in Company Secretarial Practice and is a Chartered Accountant.